 - Make sure that your back garden is ‘koala safe’, with an escape ramp in the pool and or a post against the fence so koalas have a safe route from the pool or garden.
 Having an escape ramp in your pools may also save your family pet from drowning.

 - If you have a dog in the backyard, ensure that it is both trained and secured at night time for koala safety, particular between the months of June and December when koalas disperse and breed.
 For more information check out Leave It for dog training tips.

 - When you see a koala in your street or suburb, tell your family and neighbours to help spread awareness in your community.
 Most importantly, register with Australian Living Atlas (ALA) and submit your sighting, this information is used by Council to better manage and protect koalas.

-As you watch the koalas on Facebook you’ll discover they do travel; in fact, they can travel anywhere up to 10km, and use stepping stone trees, shade trees and food trees to help them on their way.
-As you can see from the map below, under the right circumstances and with the right conditions koalas could easily travel from one end of Ormiston to the other - if needed.
+As you follow the koalas on Facebook you’ll discover they do travel; in fact, they can travel anywhere up to 10km, and use resources such as shade trees, food trees and stepping stone trees in parks and backyards to help them on their way.

 Environmental partnership programs

 Council has a range of environmental partnership programs including the Koala Conservation Agreement Program (KCAP).